Managing Stock Levels

 Calculation is as follows:

-Stock Adjustments on Order Status Changes
+Stock Adjustments as Order Status Changes

-- Order Shipped Status
+1. Order Shipped Status

-- Order Cancelled Status
+2. Order Cancelled Status

 Order Shipped

 Order Shipped metadata determines which order statuses have been considered shipped.
 All products in an order that has been moved to a shipped status have their Count On Hand amount reduced by the quantity in the order.
-Once Count on Hand have been reduced this order will not reduce them any further if the order changes status again.
-If you have Order Statuses past the initial shipped status, you may want to consider also setting those later statuses as shipped statuses in the metadata so if the initial shipped status is ever skipped, the Count on Hand is still reduced.
+Once Count on Hand have been reduced this order will not reduce them any further if the order changes status to another shipped status.

 Order Cancelled